biocore/qiime/doc/tut_data_analysis_steps.rst

 ^^^^^^^^^^^^^^^^
 The QIIME pipeline includes a very useful utility to generate images of the OTU table.
 The script is `make_otu_heatmap_html.py <./scripts/make_otu_heatmap_html.html>`_ ::

-	python $qdir/make_otu_heatmap_html.py -i Fasting_otu_table.txt -o Fasting_OTU_Heatmap/
+	make_otu_heatmap_html.py -i wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/seqs_otu_table.txt -o wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/OTU_Heatmap/

-An html file is created in the directory "Fasting_OTU_Heatmap/".
+An html file is created in the directory "wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/Fasting_OTU_Heatmap/".
 You can open this file with any web browser, and will be prompted to enter a value for "Filter by Counts per OTU".
 Only OTUs with total counts at or above this threshold will be displayed.
 The OTU heatmap displays raw OTU counts per sample, where the counts are colored based on the contribution of each OTU to the total OTU count present in that sample (blue: contributes low percentage of OTUs to sample; red: contributes high percentage of OTUs).
 Click the "Sample ID" button, and a graphic will be generated like the figure below.
 For each sample, you will see in a heatmap the number of times each OTU was found in that sample.
 You can mouse over any individual count to get more information on the OTU (including taxonomic assignment).
 Within the mouseover, there is a link for the terminal lineage assignment, so you can easily search Google for more information about that assignment.

 .. image:: images/ heatmap.png
    :align: center